Learn about content authoring, categorization, and publishing within FORGE.*

 FORGE Content

-FORGE Content covers the content authoring, categorization, and publishing.
+FORGE Content covers authoring, categorization, and publishing.

 Editors are responsible for FORGE Content, which has three key concepts: